 This course examines the natural behavior patterns of domestic animals and how they can be used to solve behavioral problems.
-[Fall] Applied Learning- Research [2 credits] [2 contact hour(s)]
+Prerequisites: ANSC 142 or ANSC 163 or ANSC 222 and Jr/Sr status or permission of the instructor.
+Co-requisite: ANSC 364X [Fall] Applied Learning- Research [2 credits] [2 contact hour(s)]